Resources

 • Enable secure synchronization through a trusted third party, allowing coordination without exposing sensitive data directly to partners .

-These strategies shift supply chains from reactive firefighting to proactive resilience.
+These strategies shift supply chains from reactive firefighting to proactive supply chain resiliency.

 From shortage management to long-term Supply Chain resilience